CheezBoiger/Vikr/README.md

 so keep in mind that this engine is barely newborn (Vulkan isn't even implemented yet, OpenGL is 50% finished, and alot of the code needs to be abstracted to allow Vulkan and OpenGL plugins (along with soon to follow DirectX12 and Metal)).
 I only ask for patience until the engine is fully implemented, cleaned up, and optimized.
 Contribution is always welcome!

+The Design goal of this renderer is to allow the user to handle memory management, while the Engine merely uses the data given to manipulate the objects it must render. **VERY STRONG** emphasis in avoiding dynamic allocation as much as possible.

 # Credits and Honorable Mentions
 Credits out to Joey De Vries and his tutorials on OpenGL, which has taught me, through simple to understand, steps on learning graphics programming! check